CloudNStoyan/lolprofiler/README.md

 ## IN PROGRESS

 ## To Use
-Create key.txt file with your [api](https://developer.riotgames.com/) key in it like: RGAPI-XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX
+Create devkey.txt file with your [api](https://developer.riotgames.com/) key in it like: RGAPI-XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX